UPDATE: 5 NOVEMBER 2020

-A job support scheme has been set up following the Chancellor's 17 March announcement.
+The original job support scheme was set up following the Chancellor’s 17 March announcement.
 The CJRS is similar to schemes that have already been set up elsewhere in Europe.

-Under the CJRS, “HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month".
+Under the CJRS, “HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month”.
 In this context ‘furloughed workers’ are non-working employees who are kept on the payroll, rather than being laid off.
 The employer has to designate these employees and submit relevant information to HMRC via a “new online portal”.
 This is to safeguard workers from being made redundant.
-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and is initially open for 3 months, but will be extended if necessary.
+The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and it was initially open for 3 months.

 Am I eligible?